 GROUP BY group_column;

-In the example below, for each film category we count films by rating into separate columns:
+Below is an example where, for each film category, we count films by rating in separate columns:

 SELECT